-The objective of this course is to address the latest developments affecting 2021 and 2022 audit engagements, including the impact of COVID-19 on audit engagements.
+The objective of this course is to address the latest developments affecting 2022 and 2023 audit engagements.
 Topics include: addressing the auditor's consideration of the business and economic environment in which the client operates; accounting and auditing engagement issues during COVID-19, including the impact of the pandemic on an entity's ability to continue as a going-concern; client and employee fraud; specific accounting risks for auditors to consider; limiting auditor's liability; key audit focus areas during volatile times; lessons from litigation; efficiency engagements to reduce auditor time; various practice issues related to audits; dealing with DOL audits of employee benefit plans, and more.
-Additionally, in this course, auditors will learn about the new auditor's report, auditing estimates, and audit evidence, changes made to the auditor's understanding of the entity, its environment, and risk assessment procedures, and the guidance on using the work of specialists as audit evidence, changes to compliance audits, and more.
+Additionally, in this course, auditors will learn about auditing estimates, obtaining audit evidence, changes made to the auditor's understanding of the entity and its environment, risk assessment procedures, using the work of specialists as audit evidence, changes to compliance audits, and more.
 These changes are found in newly issued SAS Nos.
-134-145, and the new attestation standards found in SSAE Nos.
-19-22.
+142-148.
+This course also addresses the new attestation standards found in SSAE Nos.
+21-22.
 The course focuses on recalling, recognizing, and identifying rules related to auditing standards, including new developments pertaining to those standards.
 PLEASE NOTE: Not accepted for Enrolled Agents.
 All course material provided.
 No prerequisites.
 Course level: Basic.